 Consultation Groups

 I am offering small (up to seven participants) consultation groups for therapists who are interested in learning how to apply the constructionist approach.
-The group meets twice a month and lasts for 90 minutes.
-In terms of structure: it begins with a 30 minute presentation on an important facet of the constructionist approach and then concludes with 60 minutes for members to present cases for group consultation.
-Cost of the consultation group is $70 for the 90 minute session.
+The group meets twice a month and lasts for two hours.
+In terms of structure: it begins with a 30 minute presentation on an important facet of the constructionist approach and then concludes with 90 minutes for members to present cases for group consultation.
+Cost of the consultation group is $70 for the two hour session.

 Workshops for Therapists